Taiwan Competitiveness Forum

-Taiwan Competitiveness Forum (台灣競爭力論壇 (Táiwān Jìngzhēnglì Lùntán), TCF) is a policy think tank in Taiwan led by academics supporting Chinese unification.
+Taiwan Competitiveness Forum (TCF; 台灣競爭力論壇 (Táiwān Jìngzhēnglì Lùntán)) is a policy think tank in Taiwan led by academics supporting Chinese unification.

 History

 The group was founded on August 15, 2007, by scholars who "worried about the deadlock situation of the cross-strait relationship [...] and draining competitive power in the country".
 The chairman of the group at the time was Pang Chien-kuo, a Kuomintang politician.

 During the 2014 Taiwanese local elections, Taiwan Competitiveness Forum published an opinion poll about Ko Wen-je's MG149 controversy.
 The opinion poll, however, is heavily criticised for push poll: